-By the beginning of July 2018, UNHCR counted approximately 3,300 refugees, asylum-seekers and migrants residing in Serbia, mainly from Afghanistan, Pakistan, Iran, Iraq, Libya, Syria, India, Morocco, Algeria and Tunisia .
+By the end of November 2018, UNHCR counted approximately 3,700 refugees, asylum-seekers and migrants residing in Serbia, mainly from Afghanistan, Pakistan, Iran, Iraq, Libya, Syria, India, Morocco, Algeria and Tunisia .

 However, since many people are not officially registered, the real numbers are probably much higher.
-A peak of 7,900 people in March 2017 was followed by a decrease in arrival numbers, especially in the past months since more and more people try to continue their route through Bosnia and Herzegovina.
+A peak of 7,900 people in March 2017 was followed by a decrease in arrival numbers, especially in the last summer since more and more people try to continue their route through Bosnia and Herzegovina.
+But in the last months numbers increased again.

 After the eviction and demolition of the “Barracks” near the Belgrade train station in May 2017, which until then had been the most important hotspot outside official camps, people on the move have concentrated mainly in three areas in Northern Serbia, namely abandoned buildings and fields in and around Šid, Subotica and Sombor.
 These are the areas in which most of the reports in the database were collected since 2016.